furlat/OpenBugger/README.md

 print("Modified version Easy",errors,counter)
 print(modified_simple_script)
 ```
-Or for higher severity and logic error
+Or for higher severity and logic error by directly transforming a Python class into text
 ```
 import inspect
 import random